12-Step Technical SEO Audit Checklist

 Step 4: Fix redirects

+This step is one of the most important in our SEO audit checklist.
 When a web page's URL changes or moves to a new location, redirects are applied to help visitors land to the correct destination.

-But if redirects are set up incorrectly, visitors can encounter errors or irrelevant content.
+However, if redirects are set up incorrectly, visitors can encounter errors or irrelevant content.
 This harms their user experience and potentially drives them away from your website.

 From an SEO perspective, improperly configured redirects can also prevent search engine crawlers from indexing and ranking your pages.